svaderia/svaderia.github.io/README.md

    Do not overcomplicate by thininking about all the plugins available.
 Just be minimal. minimal plugins, minimal configs.
    Only reason it's tempting to move to nvim is because of `tree-sitter`.
 I feel that it would be so awesome to not worry about formatting and plugins for the new language I am trying to work into.
+- [ ] Change the theme to something else, maybe [al-folio](https://github.com/alshedivat/al-folio).
+I am not going to do this any time soon.